ouyongyong/Android-MCP/README.md

 ## 🛠️ Available Tools

-Claude can access the following tools to interact with Windows:
+Claude can access the following tools to interact with Android:

-- `State-Tool`: To understand the state of the device.
+- `State-Tool`: To understand the state of the device. **NEW**: Now supports `max_elements` parameter (default: 50, max: 200) to limit output size and prevent timeouts.
 - `Click-Tool`: Click on the screen at the given coordinates.
 - `Long-Click-Tool`: Perform long click on the screen at the given coordinates.
 - `Type-Tool`: Type text on the specified coordinates (optionally clears existing text).